sertacdemireproseed/gitknowledgesession/README.md

-This is the repository for the eProseed knowledge sesssion about git
+This is the repository for the eProseed knowledge session about git. session1